kwagjj/mrmine-macro/initializing/ver4/readme.txt

 issue#1: adding hotkey that will pop up the sell_window
 	- due to lack of knowledge on javascript, planning to utilize shortcut.js downloaded from a website(http://www.openjs.com/scripts/events/keyboard_shortcuts/)
+	- I did utilize the shortcut.js but it doesn't allow callback functions